andreasfloros/Draw2D-Reimplementation/doc/BusWire Interfaces.md

-getPosFromPort (port : Port) : XYPos // Get the coordinates of the port getDirFromPort (port : Port) : Dir // Get the relative position of the port with respect to the symbol (Up,Down,Left,Right) getWidthFromPort (port : Port) : int // Get the width of the port (definition will likely change later, for now assume this will only be called when the width is a constant) getPortsFromId (symbolId : SymbolId) (symbolModel : Symbol.model) : Map<PortId,Port> // Get all the ports connected to the symbol with the specified Id
+getPosFromPort (port : Port) : XYPos // Get the coordinates of the port getDirFromPort (port : Port) : Dir // Get the relative position of the port with respect to the symbol (Up,Down,Left,Right) getWidthFromPort (port : Port) : int // Get the width of the port (definition will likely change later, for now assume this will only be called when the width is a constant) getPortsFromId (symbolId : SymbolId) (symbolModel : Symbol.Model) : Map<PortId,Port> // Get all the ports connected to the symbol with the specified Id
 ```

 # BusWire to Sheet